Mats77/WhoU-Backend/README.md

 //...sending back the array...
 ```

 In case the client receives at least one game to rate, the user can see with whome he played and can rate some things (more detailed description in the client).
-Afterwards the client calculates how many coins the rated user gets and sends a flag whether there is a whish to stac in contact.
+Afterwards the client calculates how many coins the rated user gets and sends a flag whether there is a whish to stay in contact.
 To handle this the "handleRating" method is used.
 In the first part of this method the coins are added to the user's account.

 ```js
 //...fetching user from database....